Skip to content

 I made this soup twice: once over the stove and a second time in my fabulous KitchenAid Cook Processor!
 For the KitchenAid Cook Processor recipe: scroll down to the second carrot soup recipe!

-Watch how I’m preparing a velvety carrot soup with vanilla and orange in my fabulous KitchenAid Cook Processor!
+Watch how I prepare a velvety soup with vanilla and orange in my fabulous KitchenAid Cook Processor!

 Orange, vanilla and sage… These are some of the most surprising flavors that you can find in this carrot soup recipe.
 But it really works, see for yourself!